Mathioks/ai-language-acquisition-pathways/index.md

 ### 3. **Personalization**

 This is where most tools fall short.
-Once you hit B2, your vocabulary becomes increasingly shaped by personal context.
-Some may spend time reading novels or academic texts, while others engage with media or conversation.
-Vocabulary growth becomes highly individual, and general-purpose tools struggle to keep up.
+Once you reach the end of B2, your vocabulary becomes increasingly shaped by personal context.
+Some may spend time reading novels or academic texts, while others engage with specific media or daily conversation.
+Vocabulary growth becomes highly individual, and general-purpose tools struggle to predict what content they should offer.

-Engaging with content using a predefined list of words is however perfectly fine for beginner levels, due to those first 1,500 - 2,000 being so common, they are bound to be roughly the same words for any new learner.
+Engaging with content using a predefined list of words is however perfectly fine for beginner levels, due to those first 1,500 - 2,000 words being so common, they are bound to be roughly the same words for any new learner.

 ## **Where AI Tutors Can Help**